grafana/mimir/pkg/scheduler/README.md

 ### Querier Shutdown

 There are two ways for the persistent Querier-Worker connections to disconnect from the Scheduler.
-Both use the persistent connection in the `QuerierLoop` rpc between Querier-Workers and the Scheduler, triggering state updates when the loop begins and using defers to perform cleanup tasks when the loop disconnects.
+Both utilize the control flow in the `QuerierLoop` rpc between Querier-Workers and the Scheduler, triggering state updates when the loop begins and using defers to perform cleanup tasks when the loop disconnects.

 #### Querier-Worker Disconnection Process 1: Errors in QuerierLoop

 If any part of the Scheduler's `QuerierLoop` errors out for any reason, it triggers defers which deregister the Querier-Worker connection from the queue.
-The errors occurring in this process are generally unexpected, such as infrastructure issues causing broken or timed-out connections.
+The errors captured by this process are generally unexpected, such as broken or timed-out connections.

-1. The defer calls in the Scheduler's `QuerierLoop` tell the `RequestQueue` to decrement the number of connections for that Querier ID.
+1. The defer calls in the Scheduler's `QuerierLoop` tell the `RequestQueue` to decrement the connection count for that Querier ID.
 1. If the Querier no longer has any active worker connections _and_ `querier-forget-delay` _is not enabled_, the Querier will be immediately deregistered from the `RequestQueue`, triggering a shuffle-shard update.
 1. Otherwise, if the Querier no longer has any worker connections and `querier-forget-delay` _is enabled_,